CelloEraser/Spool./Tutorial/Spool 1.0/Types.md

 };
 ```
 In this example we used the "..." operator with in Day.

-You see types also act as lists of there range.
+You see types also act as arrays of there range.

 You can again declare ranges with in subtypes manually.
 ```
 type Day = ("Sunday", "Monday", "Tuesday", "Wednesday", "Thursday", "Friday", "Saturday") {